Michaelo16/Steamy/README.md

 password encryption,
 a functional store that includes different fake games searching by title, genre, popularity, relevance among friends.
-The ability to 'purchase' games and add them to your library the ability to check your profile page and view your friends view other friend's profile page
+The ability to 'purchase' games and add them to your library, the ability to check your profile page and view your friends, and view other friend's profile pages

 There were a lot of features that I never got around to finishing and as a result there are some remnants in the database and code of their existence.
 I have included the PostgreSQL Dump file for the database